dialex/start-testing/docs/tools/toolbox.md

 - 💯 highly recomended
 - ⭐️ better than the average
-- 🤷‍♂️ still needs a proper review
+- 🤷‍♂️ still needs a proper revie
+- A tool might not be listed if it is too expensive, closed-source, or not good enough

 ## UI - Accessibility